Double Auctions in Markets for Multiple Kinds of Goods: Introduction

-Although the results with the two parameters look similar, the parameters are unrelated and fundamentally different.
-Parameter $c$ involves only the market-sizes of the different item-types in the optimal situation, in accordance with the common practice in the double auction literature since \citet{McAfee1992Dominant}.
-It implies that the item-types are sufficiently similar so that, when the market grows, the number of efficient deals in all item-types grow in a similar rate.
-Parameter $h$ involves the individual agents.
-It comes from the random-sampling literature (see Subsection \ref{sec:related}).
+Second, it \else It \fi is possible to replace $c$ with a different parameter --- $h$ --- the ratio of the largest to the smallest marginal gain from a deal in a single item.
+We assume that the traders' valuations are normalized such that, whenever a seller sells an item to a buyer, the marginal GFT contributed by this deal is between $1$ and $h$.
+This assumption comes from the random-halving literature (e.g. \citet{Goldberg2001Competitive}).
 There, it is common to assume that the valuation of each buyer with positive valuation is bounded in $[1,h]$, so that each buyer contributes at most $h$ to the total welfare.
-Our definition is the natural generalization to a two-sided market.
+Our definition is the natural generalization of this assumption to a two-sided market. \begin{theorem} Suppose all traders have GS valuations.
+Then the expected competitive ratio of MIDA is at least:

+where $G$ is the number of good-kinds, $M$ is the maximum number of units of a single good traded by a single person, and the marginal gain from each unit traded is in $[1,h]$. \end{theorem} So when $M$ and $G$ are bounded, and either $c$ or $h$ (or both) are bounded, and $\kmax\to\infty$, The GFT of MIDA approaches its maximum value.

-Finally, we note that MIDA does not have to know any of the parameter values in advance.
-The parameters affect only the analysis. \end{remark*}
+Note that MIDA does not have to know the parameters used in Theorems \ref{thm:gain-c} and \ref{thm:gain-h} ($M, G, c, h, \kmax$, etc.); they are used only in the analysis.
+The mechanism itself is prior-free.